 On the north side, you will find stunning views of the island while in the popular south; there are the splendid stretches of open shoreline, quiet little coves at Astwood Park, Jobson Cove and Chaplin Bay.
 These are great options for snorkeling.
 Here, the reefs are healthy, generally close to shore, and the fish abundant and colorful.
 Jobson’s Cove is right next door and is one of best places for children to snorkel.

-Hotels and places to stay in Warwick
+Hotels in Warwick

 Southampton is located at the lower western end of Bermuda and forms a narrow stretch of land between Sandys and Warwick parishes.
 This parish is all about beach fun.
 Whether it’s sunbathing, swimming or snorkeling, there's a beach in the parish to suit you.
 Beyond that, Southampton offers several excellent hotels and guesthouses with magnificent view of the water and access to south shore beaches.